Apache Phoenix enables OLTP and operational analytics in Hadoop for low latency applications by combining the best of

 Tired of reading already and just want to get started?
-Take a look at our FAQs, listen to the Apache Phoenix talks from Hadoop Summit 2014, review the overview presentation, and jump over to our quick start guide here.
+Take a look at our FAQs, listen to the Apache Phoenix talk from Hadoop Summit 2015, review the overview presentation, and jump over to our quick start guide here.

-To see what’s supported, go to our language reference.
-It includes all typical SQL query statement clauses, including SELECT, FROM, WHERE, GROUP BY, HAVING, ORDER BY, etc. It also supports a full set of DML commands as well as table creation and versioned incremental alterations through our DDL commands.
-We try to follow the SQL standards wherever possible.
+To see a complete list of what is supported, go to our language reference.
+All standard SQL query constructs are supported, including SELECT, FROM, WHERE, GROUP BY, HAVING, ORDER BY, etc. It also supports a full set of DML commands as well as table creation and versioned incremental alterations through our DDL commands.